 (A) Name:

 Firm Name:

 Office Address:

 City: State Zip

 Telephone: Fax:

 E-Mail:

 (B) Client(s):

 Address:

 City: State Zip

 Telephone: Fax:

-The following information is optional:
+The following inform ation is ontional:

 Have you had a prior or continuing representation in other matters of one or more of the clients you propose to represent, and is there a relationship between those other matter(s) and the proceeding for which you seek admission?
 Do you have any special experience, expertise, or other factor that you believe makes it particularly desirable that you be permitted to represent the client(s) you propose to represent in this case?

-(C) I am admitted to practice in the:

-and I am currently in good standing with that Court.
-A certificate to that effect, issued by the appropriate licensing authority within ninety days of the date of this Application, is enclosed; the physical address, telephone number and website/email address for that admitting Court are:

-All other courts before which I have been admitted to practice:
+(C) I am admitted to practice in the: State of District of Columbia and I am currently in good standing with that Court.
+A certificate to that effect, issued by the appropriate licensing authority within 90 days of the date of this Application, is enclosed; the physical address, telephone number and website/email address for that admitting Court are: All other courts before which I have been admitted to practice:

-Jurisdiction
+(E)

-(D) Have you been denied admission pro hac vice in this state?
-Yes No (E) Have you had admission pro hac vice revoked in this state?
-(F) Has Applicant been formally disciplined or sanctioned by any court in this state in the last five years?

-If the answer was "yes," describe, as to each such proceeding, the nature of the allegations, the name of the person or authority bringing such proceedings; the dates the proceedings were initiated and finally concluded; the style of the proceedings; and the findings made and actions taken in connection with those proceedings:
+Jurisdiction Period of Admission n Yes No (D) Have you been denied admission pro hac vice in this state?
+Have you had admission pro hac vice revoked in this state?
+Has Applicant been formally disciplined or sanctioned by a in this state in the last five years? ny court nam and e answer was "yes," describe, as to each such proceeding, the e of the person or authority bringing such proceedings; the dat finally concluded; the style of the proceedings; and the finding nection with those proceedings: tes the prod ceedings w ere initiated brought against you by a disciplinary authority in any other jurisdiction within the last five years?

-Yes No (G) Has any formal, written disciplinary proceeding ever been brought against you by a disciplinary authority in any other jurisdiction within the last five years?
+Has any formal, written disciplinary proceeding ever been

+Yes

+No